Transatlantic Trends 2021

 Board for freelance & contract work

-A series of infographics designed for Instagram feed that promote the 2021 edition of the Transatlantic Trends issued by The German Marshall Fund of the United States.
+Concept, editorial design & data visualization for 2021 edition of Transatlantic Trends issued by The German Marshall Fund of the United States.